 Hong Kong is a modern city where there are a lot of people with ancient distorted beliefs that tiger bones and other animal body parts have magic powers.
-Hong Kong is also the largest market for illegal ivory in the world and is to blame for the slaughter of elephants to meet demands from customers principally from Mainland China!
+Hong Kong is also the largest market for illegal ivory in the world, and this is to blame for the slaughter of elephants to meet demands from customers principally from Mainland China!

 All the ivory from the poaching is being used to make so-called art objects, jewelry and other unnecessary products.
 Ivory has never been a useful material in any kind of construction work and plastics and other materials often replace it.
 The piano industry stopped using ivory as a key covering material in the 1970s.